Enhance windows in common spaces with operable devices

 Demonstrate compliance with all of the following requirements:

-- Provide a minimum of one operable window in each occupied common area within the building(s).
+- Provide a minimum of one operable window in a minimum of 51% of all occupied common areas within the building(s).

 Common areas include the following, as applicable:

 - areas where building occupants gather for social events, such as:

 - resident lounge

 - multipurpose room

 - fitness facilities

 In common spaces where no windows are provided, exterior-facing doors can be used.

 Dwelling units and spaces accessible to employees only are not considered regularly occupied common areas.